 If the BRP TXSS includes a Responder BRP TXSS, the initiator shall send a BRP frame to the responder containing feedback based on measurements it performed.
 The BRP frame with feedback transmitted by the initiator is separated from the last EDMG BRP-TX packet transmitted by the responder by a BRPIFS interval.
 The responder shall then send a BRP frame to the initiator containing feedback based on measurements it performed.
 The BRP frame with feedback sent by the responder is separated from the BRP frame with feedback sent by the initiator by a SIFS interval.

-The BRP packet sent by the responder with feedback of a BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the transmission of the BRP frame with acknowledgement in the BRP frame exchange used to initiate the BRP TXSS.
-The BRP packet sent by the responder with feedback of a BRP TXSS shall be received by the initiator with the same DMG antenna and antenna configuration used in the reception of the BRP frame with acknowledgement sent by the responder in the BRP frame exchange used to initiate the BRP TXSS.
+The BRP packet sent by the responder with feedback of a BRP TXSS shall be transmitted with the same DMG antenna and antenna configuration used in the setup phase.
+The BRP packet sent by the responder with feedback of a BRP TXSS shall be received by the initiator with the same DMG antenna and antenna configuration used in the setup phase.

-If the BRP TXSS includes a Responder BRP TXSS, the BRP packet sent by the initiator with feedback shall be transmitted with the same DMG antenna and antenna configuration used in the transmission of the BRP frame that initiated the BRP TXSS.
-The BRP packet sent by the initiator with feedback shall be received by the responder with the same DMG antenna and antenna configuration used in the reception of the BRP frame sent by the initiator that initiated the BRP TXSS.
+If the BRP TXSS includes a Responder BRP TXSS, the BRP packet sent by the initiator with feedback shall be transmitted with the same DMG antenna and antenna configuration used in the setup phase.
+The BRP packet sent by the initiator with feedback shall be received by the responder with the same DMG antenna and antenna configuration used in the setup phase.

 A BRP frame with feedback transmitted in a BRP TXSS shall have the SNR Present subfield within the FBCK-TYPE field set to 1, the Sector ID Order subfield set to 1, the EDMG Extension Flag set to 1 and the EDMG Channel Measurement Present set to 1.
 In the EDMG Sector ID Order subfield the SISO IDs indicate the AWV IDs, TX antennas and RX Antennas of Sectors that were received in the last BRP TXSS.
 The SNRs subfield in the Channel Measurement Feedback indicates the SNRs with which these sectors have been received.
 The BRP-CDOWNs associated with each SISO ID indicate the BRP-CDOWN of the packet in which the sector has been received.

 The BRP TXSS procedure is completed when the responder transmits the BRP packet containing the feedback.

+If the TXSS-MIMO subfield in the EDMG BRP Request element of the BRP frame that initiated the BRP TXSS was set to 1, the initiator shall start the MIMO phase of SU-MIMO beamforming training an MBIFS following the completion of the BRP TXSS.

 SP/M: Do you agree to include the text proposed in 1297r1 (changes to the BRP TXSS procedure) into the 802.11ay draft spec?